jbavari/jbavari.github.io/source/_posts/2020-01-02-knowledge-consumption-routine.markdown

 ## The daily walk(s)

 Once the clock finally hits 8:30 AM or so, my little dog Amaya demands a walk.
 Great!
 Now I get some time to listen to my audio book while we go on our daily 1.5 mile walk.
 Sometimes more, sometimes less.
 Regardless, this gets me about 10 hours of listening a month.
-Some other stats from audible - my minimum listening time was in November of this year, at 5h 52m.
-My maximum, oddly enough not due to the weather, is at 20h 48m!
+Audible also gives some other fun stats for listening - my minimum listening time was in November of this year, at 5h 52m.
+My maximum, oddly enough not due to the weather, is December with 20h 48m!

 ## Throughout the day

 While the day rolls along, I try to sneak in some reading time anyway I can.
 I might bust out my kindle over lunch while I'm at work.
 I might read a few internet articles / blogs / or whatever else I might find interesting throughout the day.

 While I'm at work, I try to look up blog posts that are relevant either to leadership, management, programming, communication, or any other issue I am currently working through during my very dynamic days.